 With such a variety of telescopes on offer it can be tricky to choose which one is most suitable, especially for beginners.
 This article offers advice as to which one may be most suitable for you, your budget and your circumstances.
 Ultimately the best beginners telescope is one that is used regularly and not one that lives in its box!
-It therefore needs to be easy to setup, practical and fun to use.
+It therefore needs to be easy to setup, practical and enjoyable to use.

 The best advice is to try before you buy